 They [bar owners] do not make money if 50 people turn up at our gig.
 If 500 people show up they do not care about the music because they make money.
 People only care about money.

 With such a small following, of which ‘most don’t turn up’, shows are rare.
-They try to organize the Izmir Hardcore Night once a year.
-There are also gigs organized with out of town and sometimes out of country bands.
+They try to organise the Izmir Hardcore Night once a year.
+There are also gigs organised with out of town and sometimes out of country bands.
 For example, Rumble Militia from Germany that is made up of Greek and Turkish immigrants headlined a gig with a few local bands.

 It is partly due to the lack of a local scene that OAA have put their energy into videos.
-Bengi claims his band produces videos and then puts them on the İnternet to ‘try and reach outside of Turkey’.
+Bengi claims his band produces videos and then puts them on the Internet to ‘try and reach outside of Turkey’.
 Even when he composes and writes songs, he considers his audience outside of Turkey.
 He says:

 While I’m doing my music I’m not expecting many people in Turkey to listen to me that carefully, there are kind of bad vibes ...
 I kind of gave up on most Turkish people’s music taste and how they get that music in their minds.

 OAA look beyond Turkey’s borders for their fans.
-And it is through the İnternet that the band achieves this.
+And it is through theInternet that the band achieves this.
 Hardcore Worldwide is a music channel that accepts hardcore band videos from around the World.
 It is here, they find fans and a sense of belonging.
 Ertan sees himself as part of an international hardcore punk scene via Hardcore Worldwide.
 Both he and Bengi emphasize that the website is ‘international’ with videos from ‘the United States, Europe, China even the Far East it doesn’t matter’.
 This appeals to their sense of being international.
 To add credence to their claims of being authentic and belonging to this international scene, Bengi adds ‘We didn’t find them, they found us’.

 Both bands sing in English, a trait common amongst many of the hardcore bands the researchers have seen.
 Both Bengi and Ertan agree this is done for aesthetic and audience reasons.
 They claim ‘Doing music in Turkish is not so good...
 It doesn’t sound so good’.
 But by writing and performing in English, their status as international hardcore punks is authenticated.
 Furthermore, their music will be accessible to a larger audience.
 As Bengi says, though he sings in English, the content of his songs are very Turkish: